nmorrow11/beer-buddy/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Beer Buddy.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Track and rate the beers you have drank.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+If you are curious about a beer or have drank a beer and would like to see more details and rate it you can use Beer buddy to store and research beers.

 ## Problem ##
   > Describe the problem your product solves.
+Before you’re too drunk to remember that delicious beer you drank you can save into beer buddy so you can buy some another day!
+Also you can rate these beers and save you entire list for posterity.
+Additional possible functionality includes finding food pairings or searching for seasonal beers.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+By simply typing a beer name in you can receive a lot of info about the beer or you can toggle your search to find beers that go well with certain foods or what seasonal beers are out.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+“Beer Buddy, so you’re never drinking alone!”

 ## How to Get Started ##
   > Describe how easy it is to get started.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+“I used to drink so much I could never remember the beers I drank, but thanks to Beer Buddy I now have a list of delicious beer!”

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.